-A history of The Met Police's hatred of Carnival
+A history of The Met Police’s hatred of Carnival

 - TextKemi Alemoru

 Since August 11, the Met Police have made more than 300 arrests in what has been dubbed a “pre-Notting Hill Carnival crackdown” where over 190 knives and 18 firearms have been recovered.
-This arresting spree culminated in the force proudly tweeting that “in the run up to #NottingHillCarnival they had seized a kilo of uncut heroin in Catford.
+This arresting spree culminated in the force proudly tweeting that “in the run up to #NottingHillCarnival they had seized a kilo of uncut heroin in Catford”.
 Social media users were quick to ridicule the police for being out of touch in what looks like another example of the state’s attempt to demonise the event.

 This public display of force is a clear farce: heroin isn’t exactly a party drug, Notting Hill is over an hour away from Catford and the journey would be near impossible if you were off your tits on heroin, and a Met police spokeswoman has since admitted that they “don’t know that these people (316 to be exact) were going to turn up at carnival” in the first place.
 When Stormzy asked “How many drugs did you lot seize in the run up to Glastonbury or we only doing tweets like this for black events?” he touched a nerve.
 The police have done this every year.